VeriFIT/mata/AUTOMATAFORMAT.md

 The example above does not work in the current version where the special formulae and symbols are the same thing.

 ## Aliases
-It could be good to allow a akey-value line `%Alias bla bli`, which specifies an alias.
+It could be good to allow a key-value line `%Alias bla bli`, which specifies an alias.
 The parser will replace occurrences of the token `bla` with the string `bli`.

 ## Attributes
 We want to assign attributes to states, symbols, nodes, transducer tracks, transitions.